microsoft/AcademicContent/Labs/Azure Services/Azure Storage/Azure Storage and Cognitive Services (MVC).md

 	<add key="VisionEndpoint" value="VISION_ENDPOINT" />
 	```

+1. If the endpoint URL you just added to **Web.config** doesn't end with "/vision/v1.0", add it.
+The complete URL should look something like this: https://eastus.api.cognitive.microsoft.com/vision/v1.0.

 1. In Solution Explorer, right-click the project and use the **Manage NuGet Packages...** command to install a package named **Microsoft.ProjectOxford.Vision**.
 This package contains types for calling the Computer Vision API.
 As usual, approve any changes and licenses that are presented to you.

     ![Installing Microsoft.ProjectOxford.Vision](Images/install-vision-package.png)